We improve communities, strengthen neighborhoods, and stabilize lives by providing quality housing for people with limited resources.

 Board of Directors

 York Area Housing Group is directed by a Board of Directors.
 Members provide the York Area Housing Group with expertise in areas including, but not limited to, addressing property needs and expansion, fiscal responsibility, human resources, public relations, provision of services, risk assessment, and strategic planning.
 Members represent a cross section of the community.
-One third of the membership must be residents of low-income neighborhoods, low income community residents, or elected representatives of low-income neighborhoods in York County.
+One-third of Board membership must be residents of low-income neighborhoods, low-income community residents, or elected representatives of low-income neighborhoods in York City/County.

 - First Vice Chair

 Shane Patterson, M&T Bank

 - Kraig Hursh, Leadership York; Realtor, Berkshire Hathaway